jiacraft/shortenurl/README.md

 		mvn clean package
 		java -jar target/shortenurl-service.jar

+	3. Access the service by either http POST to get shorten URL, or http GET to get original/long URL, described as next section

 - There are two service APIs, 1.
 POST to get shortened URL; 2.
 GET to get original/long URL

 	1. To shorten a URL, run http POST, against: